asokolsky/asokolsky.github.io/programming/https.md

 * [what happens in a tls
 handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/).

-Python code to establish HTTS connection with a server, which relies on a custom CA:
+Python code to establish HTTPS connection with a server, which relies on a custom CA:

 ```python